ravindar9121/-WEB102-Prework/README.md

 This project simulates a crowdfunding platform for independent games.
 The site dynamically displays game data, filters content, and summarizes funding statistics using JavaScript and DOM manipulation.

+In this project, we built an interactive crowdfunding webpage for indie games using HTML, CSS, and JavaScript.
+Game data was loaded from a local JSON file, parsed, and dynamically rendered as game cards.
+We calculated and displayed summary statistics like total backers and total funds raised.
+Interactive filter buttons allowed users to view funded, unfunded, or all games.
+We also displayed a live summary paragraph describing funding progress and used JavaScript array methods (filter, reduce, sort) and DOM manipulation techniques to implement the logic.
+Finally, we highlighted the top two most funded games using destructuring and sorting.

 ---

 ## ✅ Project Goals